 With a traditional funeral, there may still be arrangements to make.
 These may include organising a religious official, a florist, dress hire company, local hotel or pub for the wake following the service.

-With a direct cremation, there are no arrangements to make, other than to agree the date if one of the attended options have been chosen.
+With direct cremation, there are no arrangements to make.
 Any celebration can be made at a time, place and in a style that works well for everyone.